 At last, summer is here again, with warmer weather beckoning us to spend more time outdoors.
-This is especially the case right now with pools opening and family vacations to tropical destinations.
-We want you to have fun but also practice sun safety —whether you golf, garden, walk or do any other outdoor activities.
+It’s the perfect time to learn about some important summer sun tips to keep you safe.
+Especially right now, with pools opening soon and family vacations to tropical destinations.
+We want you to have fun but also practice sun safety.
+Sun safety is essential whether you golf, garden, walk, or do any other outdoor activities.
 Through our work in dermatology, we see numerous hazardous effects of ultraviolet light exposure.
-The worst immediate effect, of course, is sunburn—see the recent summer sun tips we published about this: https://www.midlandsderm.com/extinguishing-your-sunburn/.
-Many of the long-term effects of UVA and UVB rays include skin cancer and premature aging.
+The worst immediate effect, of course, is sunburn.

 Summer Sun Tips

-For these reasons, the staff at Advanced Dermatology of the Midlands want to share with you our sun safety tips for enjoying the sunshine and having the safest summer possible when it comes to the sun.
+The staff at Advanced Dermatology of the Midlands want to share our summer sun tips with you.
+We want you to enjoy the sunshine and stay safe.

 Tanning Beds

-Do not ever use a tanning bed or any artificial form of ultraviolet (UV) light on your skin unless under the direction of an experienced dermatology provider to treat skin disease.
-It has been more than 10 years since the International Agency for Research on Cancer classified tanning beds as the highest-order (group 1) carcinogen due to how they cause skin cancer in humans.
+Don’t use tanning beds or Ultraviolet UV light on your skin without a dermatologist’s advice for skin conditions.
+It has been more than 10 years since the International Agency for Research on Cancer classified tanning beds as the highest-order (group 1) carcinogen.
+This is due to how they cause skin cancer in humans.

-Using a tanning bed to get a tan is never safe and can have a plethora of side effects including an increased risk of skin cancer and severe skin damage.
+Using a tanning bed to get a tan is never safe and can have a plethora of side effects.
+Side effects can include an increased risk of skin cancer and severe skin damage.

 Sun Exposure